 Does the Bible Use an Erroneous Value for Pi?

-2 Chronicles 4:2 describes the construction of the “sea” of Solomon’s temple.
+In the Christian Bible, 2 Chronicles 4:2 describes the construction of the “sea” of Solomon’s temple.
 This was a circular cast-metal laver or basin used for ritual cleansing.
 Its diameter is described as ten cubits from one brim to the other, and its circumference was measured by a line of thirty cubits.

 Proof that a circle with a diameter of 10 cubits has a circumference of exactly 30 cubits